-The bill amends several sections of Florida Statutes related to certificates of completion and high school graduation requirements.
-Notably, it deletes provisions that previously allowed for the award of a certificate of completion to certain students who did not meet the standard high school diploma requirements.
+The bill amends several sections of Florida Statutes related to certificates of completion and student eligibility for educational programs.
+Notably, it deletes provisions that previously allowed for the award of a certificate of completion to certain students who did not meet high school diploma requirements.
 Specifically, it removes language indicating that students who earn the required credits but fail to pass assessments would receive a certificate of completion.
-Additionally, it clarifies that students with disabilities must declare their intent to graduate with a standard diploma rather than a certificate of completion.
+Additionally, it clarifies that students with disabilities must declare their intent to graduate with a standard diploma rather than a certificate of completion, and it eliminates references to the certificate of completion in the context of students with disabilities receiving special education services.

 Statutes affected: H 1111 Filed: 1002.394, 1003.433, 1007.263